 Talking with a buddy at the team roping.

-At the Dallas concert with Jimmy Buffett and Alan Jackson, 2004, George was real proud of his shirt.
+At the Dallas concert with Jimmy Buffett and Alan Jackson, 2004, George was real proud of his shirt, and of teasing the fans.

 Even fishing with a friend, somebody wants a picture.